-How the team itself becomes a system.
+How the operation itself becomes a system.

 v 02 · live